-For this fabulous mock chicken seitan loaf, I got all my inspiration from my pate de campagne.
+For this fabulous highly seasoned mock chicken seitan loaf, I got all my inspiration from my pate de campagne.
 And then I tweaked around until I got a terrific legit vegan delicacy.
 With a few added exotic seasonings, I took a simple chicken meatloaf, and made it fancy shmancy Frenchie and luxurious.
 AND vegan.
 Yup, this is how elastic seitan can be.
 All of you readers familiar with my Giant Seitanic Recipes post know what exciting treats I can coax out of the Humble Wheat.

 Mock Beef Seitan Loaf

-Although my original seitan loaf is very light color to emulate chicken and turkey, you need very little to turn into a mock beef loaf: use dark a dark ingredient in the mix, such as lentils, tomato paste, even beet (including instructions)
+Although my original seitan loaf is very light color to emulate chicken and turkey, you need very little to turn into a mock beef loaf: use a dark ingredient in the mix, such as lentils, tomato paste, even beet (including instructions)

 Serve it cold!